๐ŸชIntro to Astronomy

 New Moon

-• The Moon sits between Earth and the Sun—the illuminated half faces entirely away from us, making the Moon invisible in our sky
+• The Moon sits between Earth and the Sun, so the illuminated half faces entirely away from us, making the Moon invisible in our sky

-• Orbital position: Earth, Moon, and Sun are roughly aligned (syzygy), with the Moon in the middle
+• Orbital position: Earth, Moon, and Sun are roughly aligned.
+This alignment is called syzygy, with the Moon in the middle.

-• Marks day 0 of the 29.5-day synodic month—the cycle resets here because we're measuring from the same Sun-Earth-Moon alignment
+• Marks day 0 of the 29.5-day synodic month, the time it takes for the Moon to return to the same Sun-Earth-Moon alignment

 Full Moon

-• The Moon is opposite the Sun from Earth's perspective—we see the entire illuminated hemisphere
+• The Moon is opposite the Sun from Earth's perspective, so we see the entire illuminated hemisphere

 • Orbital position: Earth sits between the Sun and Moon, another syzygy alignment

-• Occurs ~14.75 days after New Moon—this halfway point represents maximum illumination and is when lunar eclipses can occur
+• Occurs roughly 14.75 days after New Moon.
+This halfway point represents maximum illumination and is when lunar eclipses can occur.

-Compare: New Moon vs. Full Moon—both involve syzygy (Sun-Earth-Moon alignment), but the Moon's position flips.
+Compare: New Moon vs. Full Moon: both involve syzygy (Sun-Earth-Moon alignment), but the Moon's position flips.
 New Moon = Moon between Earth and Sun; Full Moon = Earth between Moon and Sun.
-If an FRQ asks about eclipses, remember: solar eclipses happen at New Moon, lunar eclipses at Full Moon.
+If a question asks about eclipses, remember: solar eclipses happen at New Moon, lunar eclipses at Full Moon.

 Waxing Phases: Growing Illumination